Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

 \stoptocentries

-Topologically protected Majorana fermions - the elusive particles which are their own antiparticles - are exciting because they could realize fault-resistant quantum computation.
+Topologically protected Majorana fermions - the elusive particles which are their own antiparticles - are exciting because of their potential importance in fault-resistant quantum computation.
 From the experimental perspective, heterostructure-based setups were proposed as the main candidates to host the Majorana zero-energy modes (MZM).
-For example, the topologically protected gapless surface states of topological insulators can be promoted to MZM by the proximity-induced pairing of an underlying superconducting (SC) substrate~\cite{Elliott2015}.
+For example, the topologically protected gapless surface states of topological insulators can be promoted to MZM by the proximity-induced pairing caused by an underlying superconducting (SC) substrate~\cite{Elliott2015}.
 However, the large spin-orbit coupling required to split the doubly-degenerated bands due to the electronic spins, renders such a setup hard to engineer.
-Another group of proposals utilizes magnetic atoms (e.g., Gd, Cr, or Fe) arranged in a chain structure on a BCS superconductor \cite{Perge2013,Braunecker2013,Klinovaja2013,Vazifeh2013,Steinbrecher2018,Kim2018,Jacek2019,Palacio2019,Pawlak2019}.
+Another group of proposals utilizes magnetic atoms (e.g., Gd, Cr, or Fe) arranged in a chain structure on a BCS superconductor \cite{Braunecker2010,Perge2013,Braunecker2013,Klinovaja2013,Vazifeh2013,nadjperg2014,Steinbrecher2018,Kim2018,Jacek2019,Palacio2019,Pawlak2019}.
 These important efforts have shown that creating MZM in real condensed-matter compounds is challenging and only rare examples are currently available.